-

 2.2 Test Parameters

 Figure 3.
-Electrical conductivity and compaction density curves of the four graphite and hard carbon materials.
+Electrical conductivity and compaction density curves for two graphite grades and two hard carbon grades (5–200 MPa)

 -